Megwana/backend-hf/README.md

 - **Expected Results:** After step 3, a menu with editing options should open.
 - **Actual Results:** Confirm that clicking the three dots icon displays the editing options.
 I can't view three dot option on other users profiles, just mine.
 Works as expected.

-**3. Clicking Edit Profile Routes to the Edit Page, Displaying My Current Profile and Bio Content**
+`Clicking Edit Profile Routes to the Edit Page, Displaying My Current Profile and Bio Content`
 - **Description:** Test that clicking "Edit Profile" on my profile page routes to the edit page and displays my current profile and bio content.
 - **Steps:**
    1. Log in to my account.